PowerDNS/pdns/docs/settings.rst

 Password required to access the webserver.
 Since 4.6.0 the password can be hashed and salted using ``pdnsutil hash-password`` instead of being present in the configuration in plaintext, but the plaintext version is still supported.

+When clients use HTTP Basic authentication, only the password is checked;
+the username is ignored (any username may be supplied).

 .. _setting-webserver-port:

 ``webserver-port``